 Acute renal failure is also known as acute kidney failure.
 Affected dogs and cats require prompt and aggressive treatment to increase their chance of survival.
 Left untreated, kidney failure can be fatal.

-Treat the Underlying Cause of Canine or Feline Renal Failure
+Treat the Underlying Cause

 If there is an underlying cause of the dog or cat's renal failure which is treatable, it should be treated and, if possible, eliminated as soon as possible.